tbatunclax/web1-workbook/assignments/S15-homework.md

 To use a CSS preprocessor, you must install a CSS compiler on your web server or use the CSS preprocessor to compile on the development environment, and then upload the compiled CSS file to the web server.

 In React, styled components are Javascript modules that contains CSS.
 These components only send required CSS of the component that is being rendered.
-CSS are not included in the \<head> element as in most traditional HTML documents.
+CSS stylings are not included in the \<head> element as in most traditional HTML documents.
 Since the component contains a mixture of both Javascript and CSS, the behavioral and styling aspects of a web page, it is considered to violate the sepration of concerns.